With monsoons making a splash, BMC's plans for Mumbai take a backseat

-With lake levels improving, plans for repairing borewells, cloud seeding and educating citizens on water conservation have gone out of the window
+As the lake levels are improving, plans for repairing borewells, cloud seeding and educating citizens on water conservation seem to have gone out of the window

 With the lake levels rising, the BMC has gone back to leaving the city at the monsoon’s mercy for its water needs.
 Plans of repairing borewells, cloud seeding and educating citizens about the need to conserve water have seemingly gone out of the window, but the 10 per cent water cut remains in place.